aweekj/TIL/python/transforming-code-into-beautiful-idiomatic-python.md

 ## Tuple packing and unpacking

--   Don't under-estimate the advantages of updating state variables at the same time
+-   Don't underestimate the advantages of updating state variables at the same time
 -   It eliminates an entire class of errors due to out-of-order updates
 -   It allows high level thinking: "chunking"